Ssekyene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. Displays lines containing the pattern "root" and 3 lines after them in the file "/etc/passwd"

 17. Displays all the lines in the file "/etc/passwd" that do not contain the pattern "bin"

+18. Displays all lines of the file "/etc/ssh/sshd_config" starting with a letter.
+Includes capital letters as well.